members-area/members-area/docs/payments.md

  - transactionId: foreign, optional
  - type: string (CASH, GC, STO, BGC, PAYPAL, OTHER)
  - amount: integer (pence)
+ - status: (paid, failed, cancelled, pending, ...)
+ - include: boolean, should this transaction be included when calculating subscription duration? (true for paid, pending; false for failed/cancelled/etc)
  - when: date
  - periodFrom: date (the start of the period this payment covers)
  - periodCount: integer (number of {months} from periodFrom this covers)